chauff/cse1500-web-transcripts/Lecture-6.md

 For this example, it is also important to know that `module.exports` is **cached**.
 The first time an application calls `require(foo.js)` the file `foo.js` is read from disk, but in subsequent calls to `require(foo.js)` the **in-memory object is returned**.
 What does this mean in practice?
 We call require twice for the file `foo.js`, storing the return value in `foo1` and `foo2` respectively.
 We also log how long require blocks further code execution.
 The first time we `require(foo)`, this will take a few milliseconds as the file is actually read from disk.
 The second time we call `require(foo)` though, this time will drop to near zero, as the cached in-memory object is returned.

-As mentioned before, every node.js file has access to `module.exports`.
+As mentioned before, every Node.js file has access to `module.exports`.
 If a file does not assign anything to it, it will be an empty object, but it is **always** present.
 We also stated before that instead of `module.exports` we can also use `exports`.
-If you look up what the difference between the two is, you will find a lot of articles and questions on the Web.
+If you look up what the difference between the two is, you will find a lot of articles and questions on the web.
 Do not be confused, it is rather simple: `exports` is just an **alias** of `module.exports`.
 This means that the following two code snippets are equivalent:

 ```javascript
 module.exports.foo = function () {